prasunanand/prasunanand.github.io/about.md

 # Mentoring

+1. [Google Summer of Code 2019](https://summerofcode.withgoogle.com/archive/2019/organizations/6207728010133504/):  Mentored one student on the project "Improving NMatrix: Adding features to NMatrix core", with Ruby Science Foundation.
+Served as Org Admin and represented the organisation in Google Summer of Code Mentor Summit 2019, held in Munich, Germany.
-1. [Google Summer of Code 2018](https://summerofcode.withgoogle.com/organizations/6467792971235328/): Mentoring two students on the development of "Ruby port of Matplotlib", with Ruby Science Foundation.
+2. [Google Summer of Code 2018](https://summerofcode.withgoogle.com/organizations/6467792971235328/): Mentored two students on the development of "Ruby port of Matplotlib", with Ruby Science Foundation. represented the organisation in Google Summer of Code Mentor Summit 2018, held in San Francisco, USA.

 # Projects